NavDP: Learning Sim-to-Real Navigation Diffusion Policy with Privileged Information Guidance: Related Works

-\textbf{End-to-End Visual Navigation Models.} Recent end-to-end visual navigation models have demonstrated significant potential in cross-embodiment adaptation and multi-task generalization~\cite{shah2023gnm, shah2023vint, sridhar2024nomad, yang2023iplanner, roth2024viplanner, cai2024bridging, ehsani2024spoc, zengpoliformer, zhang2024navid, zhang2024uni}.
+\textbf{End-to-End Visual Navigation Models.} Recent end-to-end visual navigation models have demonstrated significant potential in cross-embodiment adaptation and multi-task generalization~\cite{shah2023gnm, shah2023vint, yang2023iplanner, roth2024viplanner, cai2024bridging, ehsani2024spoc, zhang2024navid, zhang2024uni}.
 These approaches tackle navigation challenges at various levels of abstraction.
-Vision-Language-Action (VLA) models~\cite{ehsani2024spoc, zengpoliformer, zhang2024navid, zhang2024uni, cheng2024navila} offer flexibility by leveraging language instructions for task specification.
-In contrast, end-to-end navigation path planning models excel in cross-embodiment generalization and demonstrate superior adaptability with real-time inference in open-world environments~\cite{shah2023gnm, shah2023vint, sridhar2024nomad}.
-In this paper, we focus on developing efficient end-to-end cross-embodiment navigation path planning models and our proposed method supports multiple types of input prompts, which can seamlessly attach to the VLA model and compensate for the VLA large models inference latency for the dynamic real-world scenarios.
+Vision-Language-Action (VLA) models~\cite{ehsani2024spoc, zhang2024navid, zhang2024uni, cheng2024navila} offer flexibility by leveraging language instructions for task specification.
+In contrast, end-to-end local navigation models excel in cross-embodiment generalization and demonstrate superior adaptability with real-time inference in open-world environments~\cite{shah2023gnm, shah2023vint, sridhar2024nomad}.
+In this paper, we focus on developing efficient end-to-end cross-embodiment navigation system-1 which can seamlessly attach to the VLM for generalizable navigation task execution skill in dynamic open-world.

-\textbf{Real-to-Sim for Sim-to-Real Transfer.} Advances in 3D reconstruction~\cite{kerbl20233d, guedon2024sugar, lu2024scaffold, Matsuki:Murai:etal:CVPR2024} have enabled the recovery of high-fidelity visual and physical properties of real-world environments within simulations, alleviating data scarcity for sim-to-real transfer in trained robot policies.
-The real-to-sim-to-real pipeline has proven effective in tasks like cable manipulation~\cite{chang2020sim2real2sim, lim2022real2sim2real}.
-For instance, RialTo~\cite{torne2024rialto} demonstrates that reinforcement learning (RL) in real-to-sim reconstructed scenes can significantly enhance real-world robot performance in manipulation tasks.
-Similarly, IKER~\cite{patelreal} utilizes the real-to-sim-to-real pipeline to improve skill diversity with vision-language model (VLM)-guided reward functions, while ACDC~\cite{dai2024automated} enhances policy generalization through randomized scene configurations in reconstructed environments.
-To the best of our knowledge, we are the first to adopt the real-to-sim-to-real pipeline for navigation tasks.
-And we demonstrate that pre-training on large-scale simulation datasets, augmented with a small amount of real-to-sim generated trajectories, can effectively bridge the embodiment gap and enhance the real-world performance.